strwise/documentation/docs/overview.md

 - Video chat
 - Video calling

-With **Web Video Stream Resell Platform**, businesses can provide their clients with high-quality video and meeting services on your own infrastructure, without the need to invest in expensive hardware and software.
+With **StreamWise**, businesses can provide their clients with high-quality web video and web meeting services on your own infrastructure and brand, without the need to invest in expensive hardware and software.

+### Web Meeting Resell Platform

+Resell web meeting services such as webinars, web meetings, video conferencing, video chat and video calling.
+With StreamWise, you can also provide your clients with a complete web meeting platform, including a web meeting website and a web meeting app.

+### Video Streaming Resell Platform

+Resell video streaming services such as live-streaming videos and video on demand.
+With StreamWise, you can also provide your clients with a complete video streaming platform, including a video streaming website and a video streaming app.

 ## About this Documentation